Mortal Kombat (1992 video game): Release

-Home versions
+Ports and re-releases

-Four official ports were released in North America as part of the "Mortal Monday" campaign in 1993: home console ports for the Super Nintendo Entertainment System (SNES) and Sega Genesis, and handheld console ports for the Game Boy and Game Gear.
+Four ports were released in North America and Europe as part of the "Mortal Monday" campaign in 1993: home console ports for the Super Nintendo Entertainment System (SNES) and Sega Genesis, and handheld console ports for the Game Boy and Game Gear.
 While the SNES version's visuals and audio were more arcade accurate than those of the Genesis version, it has less precise controls and due to Nintendo's "family friendly" policies, replaces the blood with sweat and most of the Fatalities with less violent "finishing moves".
 The sweat effect, which was a palette coloration added after Nintendo's decision to censor the game, could be reverted to the original red blood color via a Game Genie code input as "BDB4-DD07".
-On the Genesis version, the blood and uncensored Fatalities were available via a cheat code, spelled out "ABACABB", a nod to the Abacab album by the band Genesis, who shared their name with the North American version of the console.
+On the Genesis version, the blood and uncensored Fatalities were available via a cheat code, spelled out "ABACABB", a nod to the 1981 album Abacab by the English rock band Genesis, who shared their name with the North American version of the console.
 This version was given an MA-13 rating by the Videogame Rating Council.

 The Game Boy version was largely cut down from its arcade counterpart.
 It had laggy controls and a limited button layout.
 It also omitted Johnny Cage, Reptile and the bloodier Fatality moves.
 However, players could play as Goro via a code.
-Johnny Cage was apparently intended to be a playable character, but was cut out; bits of his character data remain in the data files.
+Johnny Cage was apparently intended to be a playable character, but was cut out.
+Bits of his character data remain in the data files.
 The Game Gear version was similar to the Game Boy version, but with major improvements (color, faster gameplay, and tighter controls).
 Like its 16-bit counterpart, the game was censored unless a cheat code (2, 1, 2, Down, Up) had been entered, but lacked Kano and Reptile.
-A Master System port based on the Game Gear version was released for PAL regions in early 1994.
+A Master System port based on the Game Gear version was released exclusively for PAL regions on the same day as all the aforementioned platforms.
 According to Phylene Riggs of Acclaim, an NES port was also planned at one point, but cancelled before it entered the programming stage.

 A port for DOS PCs was released in late 1993.
 The DOS version is the most accurate port of the arcade version in terms of graphics and gameplay.
 It was first released on floppy disk and later re-released on CD-ROM, with that release upgraded with the original arcade music and sound effects.
 An Amiga version was released in early 1994 in Europe only, with graphics based on the Genesis version, controls limited to either one or two action buttons, and a minimal soundtrack with music arranged by Allister Brimble.
 The DOS version was eventually released on GOG.com.